 As part of your organization’s annual budget review, you may want to revisit the monthly allowances you give employees through your ICHRA.

-If you need to lower your monthly allowance for cost control or you’d like to increase your benefit’s value by raising it, you should let your employees know before the start of the plan year through the required notice.
+If you need to lower your monthly allowance for cost control or you’d like to increase your benefit’s value by raising it, let your employees know before the start of the plan year through the required notice.

 Organizations that offer an ICHRA must also complete Form 1095 each year.
+This is how you’ll report your ICHRA benefit to the federal government.

-If you like the independence that comes with self-administration but want to save time and money and avoid potential compliance pitfalls, administering an ICHRA using PeopleKeep’s software and award-winning customer support team is a perfect match.
+If you like the freedom that comes with self-administration but want to save money and avoid potential compliance pitfalls, administering an ICHRA using PeopleKeep’s HRA software is a perfect match.

 This article was originally published on March 1, 2021.
-It was last updated on November 27, 2023.
+It was last updated on February 10, 2025.